abigailseperidad/x86-to-C-interfacing/README.md

-# x86-to-C-interfacing
+## x86-to-C-interfacing
-# Seperidad, Abigail
+Seperidad, Abigail

-# Cataluña, Jorice Erika
+Cataluña, Jorice Erika

-# S13
+S13
+##

-# (10x10)
+### (10x10)
-# Execution Time of C: 0.000000 msec
+Execution Time of C: 0.000000 msec

-# Execution Time of x86: 0.000000 msec
+Execution Time of x86: 0.000000 msec

-# Time Difference: 0.000000 msec
+Time Difference: 0.000000 msec

-# (100x100)
+### (100x100)
-# Execution Time of C: 0.457143 msec
+Execution Time of C: 0.457143 msec

-# Execution Time of x86: 0.028571 msec
+Execution Time of x86: 0.028571 msec

-# Time Difference: 0.428571 msec
+Time Difference: 0.428571 msec

-# (1000x1000)
+### (1000x1000)
-# Execution Time of C: 41.657143 msec
+Execution Time of C: 41.657143 msec

-# Execution Time of x86: 1.257143 msec
+Execution Time of x86: 1.257143 msec

-# Time Difference: 40.400000 msec
+Time Difference: 40.400000 msec

+### Short Analysis
-# Short Analysis: During 10x10, the input was too low that the speed of the computation was negligible enough by the system, thus the 0.00 msec for both C and x86.
+During 10x10, the input was too low that the speed of the computation was negligible enough by the system, thus the 0.00 msec for both C and x86.
 However, the speed of x86 assembly is evidently faster than C if the input reaches 1 000 000 and above.
-This makes x86 more efficient if the number of input are way too high.
+This makes x86 more efficient if the dataset is huge.

-# Screenshot of Program Output with Correctness Check
+## Screenshot of Program Output with Correctness Check
 (3 x 4 specs)
 ![image](https://github.com/user-attachments/assets/2acbbf00-b3ba-4b25-8718-296ab5e0fa2d)